Vikhnesh-Sathyan/sales/README.md

 - Revenue is displayed in USD currency format
 - **JWT Authentication**:
   - JWT tokens are automatically stored in browser localStorage after login/register
-  - Tokens are automatically included in all API requests via axios interceptors
   - Tokens expire after 7 days (configurable via `JWT_EXPIRE` in `.env`)
   - Invalid or expired tokens automatically redirect to login page
 - The dashboard updates automatically when: